-The world’s first phone the DynaTAC 8000X became the first commercially available mobile phone and is fondly remembered as an iconic part of the 1970s.
+The world’s first mobile phone, the DynaTAC 8000X, is one of Motorola’s oldest phones with an antenna.
+It became the first commercially available mobile phone and is fondly remembered as an iconic part of the 1970s.

 When the phone arrived, the mobile was most likely.
-It was the world’s first portable handheld phone that has been available in the United States since 1973.
+It was the world’s first portable handheld phone in the United States since 1973.

-At the time of its release, it was considered a symbol of wealth and futurism.
-It looks very old-fashioned and almost comical now, but this phone heralded the future of modern smartphones.
+At its release, it was considered a symbol of wealth and futurism.
+It looks old-fashioned and almost comical now, but this phone heralded the future of modern smartphones.

 This phone was a rare sight and got attention.
-People were already recognizing them on trains, in restaurants, and on the streets.
+People already recognized them on trains, in restaurants, and streets.
 It was large, heavy, and uncomfortable to use, but it met the requirements of stifling demand and was eagerly bought by those who could justify the hefty cost of the handset.

-A 10-hour charge time and 30-minute talk time may sound ridiculous today, but there’s no doubting their role and importance in opening up the portable chatbox era.
-A true tech icon in every sense.
+A 10-hour charge and 30-minute talk time may sound ridiculous today, but their role and importance in opening up the portable chatbox era are not doubted—a true tech icon in every sense.

 2. Motorola MicroTAC 9800X (1989)

+MicroTAC 9800X is one of the old Motorola phones 1990s.
 In 1989, mobile phone service providers lowered the price of handsets to attract new customers.
 Motorola is starting to dominate the top of the market.
-MicroTAC 9800X was the smallest light weighted phone on the market.
+MicroTAC 9800X was the little light weighted phone on the market.
 The other phones were bricks, but the MciroTAC promised a future form.

-It was truly portable and was used in almost every music video throughout the late 1980s and early 1990s.
+It was portable and used in almost every music video throughout the late 1980s and early 1990s.
 Despite the $3000 price tag, the MicroTAC has good reviews.
-MicroTAC established Motorola’s strategy of producing flagship phones that have often succeeded as the coolest phones on the planet.
+MicroTAC established Motorola’s strategy of producing flagship phones that have often succeeded as the most excellent phones on the planet.

 The 9800X was a groundbreaking product, but in 1989 it solidified Motorola’s promise of an analog phone that was still new.
-However, the future of mobile communications depends on GSM, and Motorola has been slower to adapt to the new game than some of its competitors.
-Perhaps because Motorola had American roots.
+However, the future of mobile communications depends on GSM.
+Motorola has been slower to adapt to the new game than some of its competitors, perhaps because Motorola had American roots.

 3. Motorola Personal M301 (1992)